Urban Gardening Options

 Urban Gardening

 Containers are your friend when looking for alternative gardening options.
-If it’s large enough to allow the roots to grow without restriction, it is an option to consider for gardening.
+If they’re large enough to allow the roots to grow without restriction and have ample drainage, they are an option to consider.
+Let’s look at some alternatives for gardening.

 Patio Garden/Porch Garden/Balcony Garden

 These types of gardens are perfect for apartment, condo, and townhouse dwellers.
-You don’t need a lot of space, and you can plant a variety of vegetables, fruits, and herbs by combining a variety of containers.
+They don’t need a lot of space, and you can plant a variety of vegetables, fruits, and herbs by combining various containers.

 One more tip to consider is before planting, be sure that your balcony or porch can handle the weight of several heavy pots filled with soil.
 You may also want to check the guidelines of your building management to make sure you’re allowed to have plants and produce growing where you live.